admir-selimovic/g-morphic-conv/README.md

 # $G$-Morphic Convolution

-Group-theoretic constructions to study $G$-morphism in convolution.
+Group-theoretic study of $G$-morphism in convolution.